olensmar/soapui-retrofit-plugin/README.md

 ## Installation

-Download the plugin from [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-retrofit-plugin/) and copy it into your SoapUI installations /bin/plugins folder.
-Requires SoapUI 5.+
+Download the plugin from [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-retrofit-plugin/) and copy it into your SoapUI installation /bin/plugins folder.

+Download the [modeshape-common jar](http://mvnrepository.com/artifact/org.modeshape/modeshape-common) and copy it into your SoapUI installation /bin/ext folder

+Unfortunately this requires SoapUI 5.+ (due to some internal refactorings in SoapUI for that release), if you want a version for an older version of SoapUI let me know.

 ## Usage